History of Linda McMahon in Timeline

 2009: Layoffs in WWE

-2009: Donation to The Donald J. Trump Foundation
+2009: Donation to Donald J. Trump Foundation

-In 2009, the McMahons donated $5 million to The Donald J. Trump Foundation through WWE.
+In 2009, the McMahons donated $5 million to the Donald J. Trump Foundation through WWE.

-January 20, 2010: Interview with CBS
+January 20, 2010: Televised Interview Regarding Steroid Policy

 April 1, 2010: Resignation from State Board of Education

-2010: Served on Board of Close Up Foundation
+2010: Board Member of Close Up Foundation

-2010: Criticized for Tax Credits and Layoffs
+2010: Campaign Criticized for Tax Credits and Layoffs

 2010: Lost Senate Election